 Yucca is an under-appreciated plant.
-This hardy trooper can survive almost everywhere and the... sword-like leaves can instantly calm a cluster of fuzzy, delicate foliage.
+This hardy trooper can survive almost everywhere and the sword-like leaves can instantly calm a cluster of fuzzy, delicate foliage.
 Still don’t like yucca?
 Iris leaves remain attractive long after the flowers fade.
-If you live in a warm climates, try Phormium, Agave, or even Aloe.Continue to 7 of 8 below.
+If you live in a warm climate, try Phormium, Agave, or even Aloe.Continue to 6 of 7 below.

 Spiny Texture - Echinops & Eryngium

 For texture that stands out on its own, you can’t beat thistle-like plants.
 Most thistles don’t look particularly attractive in a garden, but Globe thistle and Sea Holly look great both in bloom and as the flowers dry.
 The steel blue color is a bonus.
 For an almost tropical feel, try growing cardoons in the ornamental border.
 A cousin of the artichoke, the stocky plants have needles and broad leaves.
 And if your climate can handle it, there’s always actual cactus.Continue to 7 of 7 below.

 Sedums and other smooth, broadleaved succulents like Hens & Chicks (Sempervivum tectorum), Kalanchoe, Aptenia, and Euphorbia, have foliage that almost seems waxed and polished.
 In addition to offsetting coarser leaves, many grow in tight rosettes, contributing , plant forum to the design scheme.